QuTech-Delft/cQASM-spec/README.md

  - `operator==(qref, qref) -> (bool)` a.k.a. `[_builtin_]is_equal`: returns
    whether the two given `qref`s refer to the same qubit.
-If both `qref`s point to a statically-known default-constructed qubit or to a statically-known physical qubit, the operator is evaluated statically by libqasm, otherwise its evaluation will be postponed.
+If both `qref`s point to a statically-known default-constructed qubit or to a statically-known real qubit, the operator is evaluated statically by libqasm, otherwise its evaluation will be postponed.
  - `operator!=(qref, qref) -> (bool)` a.k.a. `[_builtin_]is_not_equal`: returns
    the complement of the above.

-The behavior of a program that uses both `qref`'s default constructor and `physical_qubit()` is undefined.
+The behavior of a program that uses both `qref`'s default constructor and `real_qubit()` is undefined.
 You should only use the former for programs that are yet to be mapped, and only the latter for programs that have already been mapped.

 On the API layer, `qref` values are represented as signed integers. `qref()` returns unique negative integers starting from -1 by means of a static counter, to represent distinct unmapped qubits.
-Physical qubits are addressed using nonnegative integers.
+Real qubits are addressed using nonnegative integers.

 #### `bool`